Universities Canada board past chair

 Elizabeth Cannon was appointed the eighth president and vice-chancellor of the University of Calgary on July 1, 2010.

-Dr. Cannon serves as chair on the board of Universities Canada.
+Dr. Cannon serves as past chair on the board of Universities Canada.

 Prior to assuming the position of president, Dr. Cannon was dean of the Schulich School of Engineering at the University of Calgary.